ethereum/EIPs/SIPS/sip-8.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->
-Ease of access to synethtix.exchange is critical to the success of the platform, this means new users must be able to convert ETH and other cryptocurrencies to Synths to begin trading on the exchange.
-Uniswap is the perfect on-ramp for synthetix.exchange as it is permisionless and open, but it requires liquidity providers to deposit both ETH and tokens.
+Ease of access to synethtix.exchange is critical to the success of the platform, so this means new users must be able to convert ETH and other cryptocurrencies to Synths to begin trading on the exchange.
+Uniswap is the perfect on-ramp and off-ramp for synthetix.exchange as it is permisionless and open, but it requires liquidity providers (LPs) to deposit both ETH and tokens.
 Providing liquidity on Uniswap is not risk free, so in order to encourage a deep liqidity pool and provide confidence in the on-ramp and off-ramp to the synthetix.exchange we have been incentivising LP's through SNX staking rewards.
 This SIP intends to formalise this mechanism at the protocol level.
 We are four weeks into the sETH pool staking trial and there is almost 3k ETH of liquidity in the Uniswap pool.
-In addition to the depth of the pool the peg has been restored providing confidence to both new and existing users of sX.
-By formalising this mechanism at the protocol level, liquidity providers should have even more incentive to participate as they can not be confident this incentive will exist long term so the effort of establishing liquidiity will be worth it.
+In addition to the depth of the pool the peg has been restored, providing confidence to both new and existing users of sX.
+By formalising this mechanism at the protocol level, liquidity providers should have even more incentive to participate as they can be confident that this incentive will exist long term so the effort of establishing liquidiity will be worthwhile.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This SIP formalises at the protocol level diverting SNX inflation to a pool to incentivise liquidity providers of sETH/ETH in Uniswap.
+This SIP formalises at the protocol level to divert a portion of SNX inflation into a pool to incentivise liquidity providers of the sETH/ETH pair in Uniswap.

 ## Motivation